-At first glance the C. Crane FM Reflect Antenna ($35 as of this writing) looks like a piece of white plastic tubing.
+At first glance the C. Crane FM Reflect Antenna (originally $35 but recently reduced to $19.95) looks like a piece of white plastic tubing.
 In reality it is a specially designed folded dipole antenna cut for the FM band (88 – 108 MHz) housed in a semi-rigid yet bendable sheath which makes it easier to position where it will work most effectively.
 But there’s more to the design of the FM Reflect than meets the eye.
 First though, let’s backtrack a bit.

 In the “good old days” most FM component tuners and table radios came with folded dipole FM antennas made of light duty 300 Ohm TV Twinlead wire which was commonly available at Radio Shack or any electronics store.
 If you did not need an outdoor antenna to snag more distant or difficult signals these antennas provided decent reception of local and suburban grade stations.
 Usually they were thrown behind the equipment cabinet and forgotten…however their haphazard positioning sometimes resulted in haphazard reception and the inexpensive lossy twinlead didn’t help either.
 They were also less efficient as you approached the ends of the FM band

 As TV and radio equipment moved away from 300 ohm antennas to 75 ohm, single wire (non-folded) dipoles became the norm as they were inherently 75 ohm impedance…and the wire was cheaper than twinlead which was becoming more scarce.
 Still there was a lot of loss in these antennas.